Fierce Creatures: Reception

+Critical

 On Rotten Tomatoes, the film has a score of 53% based on 32 reviews with an average rating of 5.58/10.
 The site's critical consensus reads "Fierce Creatures reunites A Fish Called Wandas talented ensemble for a comedy that, while not without its moments, suffers from diminishing returns".

 Roger Ebert awarded the film two and a half out of four stars, and compared it unfavourably to A Fish Called Wanda, stating: "It lacks the hair-trigger timing, the headlong rush into comic illogic, that made Wanda so special."

+According to Palin, Kline told him "the problem was that John is at his best when creating awful people (Fawlty, Otto, etc.) and least convincing when trying to write warm, friendly, decent ones (his own character as Archie in Wanda an exception).
+I think he’s right.
+John is happiest when he’s on the attack.
+And funniest too."

+Box office

 The film grossed $9 million in the United States and Canada, £4 million ($7 million) in the United Kingdom and $24 million in the rest of the world, for a worldwide total of $40 million.

 Cleese has since stated that following up A Fish Called Wanda with a second film had been a mistake.
-When asked in 2008 by his friend, director and restaurant critic Michael Winner what he would do differently if he could live his life again, Cleese responded, "I wouldn't have married Alyce Faye Eichelberger and I wouldn't have made Fierce Creatures."
+When asked in 2008 by his friend, director and restaurant critic Michael Winner what he would do differently if he could live his life again, Cleese responded: "I wouldn't have married Alyce Faye Eichelberger and I wouldn't have made Fierce Creatures."